Energy in Georgia (country)

-Georgia had a total primary energy supply (TPES) of 4.793 Mtoe in 2016.
+Georgia, a country just southwest of Russia, had a total primary energy supply (TPES) of 4.793 Mtoe in 2016.
 Electricity consumption was 11.5 TWh in 2016.
 Electricity production was 11.6 TWh, of which 81% from hydroelectricity and 19% from natural gas.

 Georgia works in close collaboration with the European Union to implement sustainable biomass management practices by 2030.
 The country will continue to increase the renewable energy created as well as producing less greenhouse gasses that can be harmful to the environment.

 Wind power

-Wind is converted into power that can be used as electricity.
-The wind is harvested through wind turbines, sails, windmills, and windpumps.
-When the wind turbines rotate around the motor, it consistently collects kinetic energy from the wind.
-The energy collected then gets stored in a generator.
-On average a single wind turbine can produce 21.6 kWh.
-However, most of the wind turbines are grouped together at a wind farm to produce as much energy as possible.

 Wind power in Georgia consists of one wind farm, completed in 2013 with 20 MW of capacity.
-Currently the only available wind farm is located in Qarali.
+Currently the only available wind farm is located in the Shida Kartli region, near its regional capital city of Gori.
 The country is in the planning process of creating a new offshore wind farm near Tbilisi.
 In the next following years the government has created a plan to increase the number of available wind farms to maximize wind power by 20%.
 The wind farms will be located in Zestaponi, Nigoza and Ruisi.
 An offshore wind farm typically has turbines located in bodies of water such as the sea.
 High wind speeds from storms at sea allow the wind farms to generate larger quantities of energy per year than compared to that of inland wind farms.
 In the case of Georgia the wind farm would be located near the Black Sea.

 Approximately 1% of energy supply in Georgia comes from wind and solar farms.
 As of 2019 Georgia has produced 20.7 MW of renewable energy from wind power.
 It has the potential of producing 4.16 terawatt hours per year in electricity and heat.
 According to a report from the International Renewable Energy Agency, in 2019 73% of renewable energy was used for electricity and 26% was used for bioenergy.

-As of 2021 the capacity has increased to 21 MW.
+As of 2021, the capacity had increased to 21 MW.